MundatiC/FPL-launch-watcher/README.md

 Pull requests welcome!
 You can contribute by:

-* Adding Discord or email notifications
+* Adding Discord, email, or push notifications
-* Scheduling via cron, systemd, or GitHub Actions
+* Automating checks via cron or GitHub Actions
-* Packaging for Docker or PyPI
+* Packaging it for Docker or PyPI
-* Translating instructions
+* Translating setup instructions

 Fork, improve, and open a PR!